4.3. Preferences

 Use symbol controlled debugging

-The debugging is done based on symbols, that is special classes.
-Enter the debug symbols to filter for in the text field, for example ML_ERRORTEST.
+Debugging is based on symbols, which are special classes.
+Enter the debug symbols to filter in the text field, for example, ML_ERRORTEST.

 [Note]Note